Sangdol/free-and-slow-google-translate-api/README.md

 ### Slow

 It's very slow because it uses Google Spreadsheet to translate.
-It's much better if you query multiple texts at once.

 ### Not thread-safe